xiam2359/github-tutorial/README.md

 ---
 ## Rolling Back Changes
 #### Undo Edits
-First you have to type git status.
+Before you undo any changes, you have to fork the